medialab/minet/docs/cli.md

                                 disk.
   --stateful-redirects          Whether to keep a cookie jar while redirecting
                                 and allowing self redirections that track state.
   -t, --threads THREADS         Number of threads to use.
-You can use `0` if you
-                                want the crawler to remain completely
-                                synchronous.
-Defaults to `25`.
+Will default to a
+                                conservative number, based on the number of available cores.
+Feel free to increase.
   --throttle THROTTLE           Time to wait - in seconds - between 2 calls to
                                 the same domain.
 Defaults to `0.2`.
   --timeout TIMEOUT             Maximum time - in seconds - to spend for each